 - Reviving traditional arts and crafts through livelihood initiatives

-- Providing IT literacy and livelihood skills development programs to 150 community youth
+- Providing IT literacy and livelihood skills development programs for rural youth

-The initial funding of Nu.
-8 million for the IT Literacy and Livelihood Skills area is being provided by Aide et Action International.
+The initial funding of the IT Literacy and Livelihood Skills area is being provided by Aide et Action International.
 Aide et Action International is a development organization founded in France and headquartered in Geneva, which funds and supports education projects in more than 28 countries across South East Asia, Africa, Europe, Latin America, and Caribbean.

-With additional funding and technical support from the UNDP GEF Small Grants Programme in Bhutan, My Gakidh Village is developing and scaling ecotourism and environmental conservation projects alongside the livelihood initiatives for youth.
-These in turn will incentivize environmental conservation by empowering these rural communities to protect their forests and biodiversity for their own long-term livelihoods, especially through ecotourism and the sale of their crafts products to tourists.
-The communities will value preserving their natural environment and ecosystems because they see the economic benefits through ecotourism and become conscious of the need to sustain natural resources for the future.
+With additional funding and technical support from the UNDP GEF Small Grants Programme in Bhutan and the World Wildlife Fund Bhutan, My Gakidh Village has developed and scaled ecotourism and environmental conservation projects alongside the livelihood initiatives for youth.
+These opportunities are incentivizing environmental conservation by empowering rural communities to protect their forests and biodiversity for their own long-term livelihoods, especially through ecotourism and the sale of their crafts products to tourists.
+The communities are valuing their natural environment and ecosystems because they see the economic benefits through ecotourism and are conscious of the need to sustain natural resources into the future.